 Domain: E7 Activity

 Range: E55 Type

 Subproperty of: E7 Activity.
 P125 used object of type (was type of object used in): E55 Type

-Superproperty of
+Superproperty of:

-Quantification: many to many (0,n:0,n)
+many to many (0,n:0,n)

-Scope note: This property identifies the technique or method that was employed in an activity.
-These techniques should be drawn from an external E55 Type hierarchy of consistent terminology of
+Scope note: This property identifies the technique or method, modelled as an instance of E55 Type, that was

+employed in an instance of E7 Activity.

+These techniques should be drawn from an external E55 Type hierarchy of consistent terminology of general techniques or methods such as embroidery, oil-painting, carbon dating, etc. Specific documented techniques should be described as instances of E29 Design or Procedure.
+This property identifies the technique that was employed in an act of modification.

+Examples: • ornamentation of silver cup 113 (E11) used general technique gold plating (E55) (Design or